-Behaviour is not classified as a SEND.
-If a child shows consistent unwanted behaviours, the class teacher will assess the child's needs, taking into account family circumstances and the child's known history of experiences.
-If the child's behaviour is felt to be a response to trauma or to home-based experiences (e.g. bereavement, parental separation) staff complete a CAF with the family and support the child through that process.
+We recognise that behaviour is a form of communication.
+The class teacher may assess the child's needs, taking into account family circumstances and the child's known history of experiences.
+If the child's behaviour is felt to be a response to trauma or to home-based experiences (e.g. bereavement, parental separation) staff will liaise with professionals for further advice and support the child through that process.
+This may be part of an Early Help request.
+We understand that behaviour could be a special education need or an indicator of a safeguarding concern.

-If parents/carers and school are concerned that the child may have mental health needs, staff encourage parents to ask their GP for a referral to CAMHS.
-Support may also be offered through the school's Emotional Literacy Support assistant and the Primary Mental Health worker
+If parents/carers and school are concerned that the child may have mental health needs, staff encourage parents to talk to their GP.
+Support may also be offered through the school's Emotional Literacy Support assistant and the Primary Mental Health worker.